-This is mainly comprised of amounts owed to other members of the Group, arising from Overseas Group Risk business.
+This is mainly comprised of amounts owed to other members of the Group, arising from the reinsurance established on the transfer of the annuity business.
 The balance is held at face value given it is expected to be settled shortly, i.e. less than 12 months, after the valuation date.